xingbpshen/prompt4trust/README.md

 mkdir data/
 ```
 Download the dataset from the PMC-VQA repository [here](https://huggingface.co/datasets/RadGenome/PMC-VQA).
 Put all files in the newly created `data/` folder.
-Our training split can be found here (coming soon).
+Our training split can be generated using `dataset/gen_train.py` (with modification to data path) or can be downloaded here (coming soon).

 ### 1.3 Modifying config
 The config files are located at `config/`.
 You can modify the parameters according to your needs.
 The default config file `pmcvqa.yml` is for the PMC-VQA dataset.